CrunchyData/postgres-operator/docs/content/guides/v4tov5.md

 ## Additional Considerations

-Upgrading to PGO v5 may result in a base image upgrade from EL-7 (UBI / CentOS) to EL-8 (UBI / CentOS).
+Upgrading to PGO v5 may result in a base image upgrade from EL-7 (UBI / CentOS) to EL-8 (UBI).
 Based on the contents of your Postgres database, you may need to perform additional steps.

-Due to changes in the GNU C library (`glibc`) in EL-8, you may need to reindex certain indexes in your Postgres cluster.
+Due to changes in the GNU C library `glibc` in EL-8, you may need to reindex certain indexes in your Postgres cluster.
 For more information, please read the [PostgreSQL Wiki on Locale Data Changes](https://wiki.postgresql.org/wiki/Locale_data_changes), how you can determine if your indexes are affected, and how to fix them.